nishathussain/jekyll-now/_posts/2018-7-15-Image-Augmentation.md

 ---
 layout: post
-title: Importance and ways to Augment an Image for segmentation task
+title: Importance of image Augmentation in deep learning
 ---

 Medical Image segmentation is an important task in life-science.
 Counting cell in a blood slide is very time consuming and tedious.